 Ethiopia’s main climate is tropical monsoon.
 Weather will vary depending on the region.
 Here are 3 of the major cities and what you can expect when you travel:

 - Addis Ababa – The capital of Ethiopia is on the foothills of Mount Entoto.
 With an elevation of around 2,400 metres, you can experience a pleasant climate year round.
-Expect average temperatures in the high-teens to low-20’s.
+Expect average temperatures are from 15 to 20.
 The main wet season is from June to September with higher temperatures.

 - Mekele – This city is located in the Tigrayan Highlands in the north of the country.
-The warmest it gets is mid-20’s and the coolest is in the teens.
+The warmest it gets is 25 and the coolest is 15.
 Be cautious of travelling during the wet months.
 Many roads can be inaccessible due to flooding.

 - Adama – Also known as Nazret or Nazareth, this city is a major weekend destination located near Addis.
 With a similar elevation of Addis Ababa, the climate is about the same.